opnfv/barometer/docs/release/userguide/docker.userguide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The Barometer project's InfluxDB and Grafana docker images are 2 docker images that database and graph statistics reported by the Barometer Collectd docker.
-InfluxDB is an open-source time series database tool which stores the data from Collectd for future analysis via Grafana, which is a open-source metrics anlytics and visualisation suite which can be accessed through any browser.
+The Barometer project's InfluxDB and Grafana docker images are 2 docker images that database and graph statistics reported by the Barometer collectd docker.
+InfluxDB is an open-source time series database tool which stores the data from collectd for future analysis via Grafana, which is a open-source metrics anlytics and visualisation suite which can be accessed through any browser.

 Installing Docker